-We have touched on this previously, insofar as good ideas, projects and decisions do not always need to come from the management level of the organisation.
-Sometimes, the best decisions and ideas can come from the people who see the picture far more clearly that the management ever can.
-In many organisations that are seriously successful, the employees are not people who sit at their desks from 9 till 5 and do as they are told.
+We have touched on this previously, insofar as good ideas, projects and decisions do not always need to come from the management level of the organization.
+Sometimes, the best decisions and ideas can come from the people who see the picture far more clearly than the management ever can.
+In many organizations that are seriously successful, the employees are not people who sit at their desks from 9 till 5 and do as they are told.
 The culture is vibrant and lively because the employees are encouraged to be vibrant and lively.

 Factor 4 – Team spirit:

-A team in your organisation functions just like a team in a competitive sport – working together and harnessing each other’s strengths and weaknesses.
+A team in your organization functions just like a team in a competitive sport – working together and harnessing each other’s strengths and weaknesses.

 In companies where culture is deemed ‘not so great’, the team is often a bunch of individuals that sit in the same room.
 They may not dislike each other but are they really pulling together?

-A good company culture is about people operating and dovetailing together, not standing alone and only asking for ‘help’ when they simply cannot manage the good fight on their own any more.
-A thriving company needs a good culture where people don’t feel that struggling or not coping are a weakness or a daily occurrence.
+Amazing company culture is about people operating and dovetailing together, not standing alone and only asking for ‘help’ when they simply cannot manage the good fight on their own anymore.
+A thriving company needs a good cultures where people don’t feel that struggling or not coping are a weakness or a daily occurrence.